andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

 ### Prevent screen dimming

 It is also very easy to keep the screen bright as long as your app is visible (also forever).
-You only have to add the following flag in your root layout:
+You only have to add the following flag to your root layout:

 {% highlight xml %}
 android:keepScreenOn="true"